Finding good help can be hard these days, especially in the development and engineering world.

 - Long cycle from job posting to project completion

-Guru is similar to Upwork in the sense that you start your freelancer search by describing and posting your job on their site.
+Guru is similar to Upwork in that you start your freelancer search by describing and posting your job on their site.
 However, unlike Upwork, Guru adds another layer through the ability to search for a specific freelancer based on specialties, categories, location, feedback, rate and more.
 This allows top freelancers to stand out from the crowd instead of having to apply for jobs each time.

 Image via Guru